wso2/docs-is/en/identity-server/next/docs/guides/authentication/add-application-native-login.md

 	<li>cannot enroll authenticators (e.g. TOTP authenticator) during authentication.</li>
 	</ul>

-The following guide explains how you can implement application-native authentication for your application using {{product_name}}.
+The following guide explains how you can implement app-native authentication for your application using {{product_name}}.

 ## Prerequisites